auth0/docs/articles/saml/identity-providers/ssocircle.md

 > If you are prompted to enter an email address, make sure the domain for the email address you enter is listed under *Settings* for the Auth0 Client you previously configured.

-Provide the requested log in credentials and click on **Access** to initiate the SAML SSO sequence with SSOCircle.
+Provide the requested log in credentials and click **Access** to initiate the SAML SSO sequence with SSOCircle.

 At this point, you will be redirected to the SSOCircle IDP to log in.